alexalexyang/supermeowkat/src/modes/callForArtworks/callForArtworks.md

   - Send me an image and the URL
 - Code:
   - This site is written with Gatsby, so if your artwork involves JavaScript, it might be possible.
 No guarantees but we should discuss this.
-  - Jupyter notebooks might be possible?
-I’d have to check.
+  - Jupyter notebooks are possible thanks to [gatsby-transformer-ipynb](https://www.gatsbyjs.org/packages/@gatsby-contrib/gatsby-transformer-ipynb/), so, send in statistics art or whatevs
   - I don’t know about other languages for now.
 Maybe in future with WebAssembly.
 - Website:
   - Send me image and URL